mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

+If the list is exhausted, the total number of `Connections <#connection>`_ is less than maxPoolSize, and pendingConnectionCount < maxConnecting, the pool MUST create a `Connection`_ (as described in `Creating a Connection
+<#creating-a-connection-internal-implementation>`_), establish it (as described
+in `Establishing a Connection
+<#establishing-a-connection-internal-implementation>`_), mark it as "in use" and
+return it.
+If an error is encountered while attempting to establish the connection, the pool MUST emit a ConnectionCheckOutFailed event with reason "connectionError" and corresponding log message before propagating the error to connection requester.

-If the list is exhausted, the total number of `Connections <#connection>`_ is less than maxPoolSize, and pendingConnectionCount < maxConnecting, the pool MUST create a `Connection`_, establish it, mark it as "in use" and return it.
-If totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the pool MUST wait to service the request until neither of those two conditions are met or until a `Connection`_ becomes available, re-entering the checkOut loop in either case.
-This waiting MUST NOT prevent `Connections
-<#connection>`_ from being checked into the pool.
-Additionally, the Pool MUST
-NOT service any newer checkOut requests before fulfilling the original one which could not be fulfilled.
+If the list is exhausted and totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the pool MUST wait to service the request until neither of those two conditions are met or until a `Connection`_ becomes available, re-entering the checkOut loop in either case.
+This waiting MUST NOT prevent `Connections <#connection>`_ from being checked into the pool.
+Additionally, the Pool MUST NOT service any newer checkOut requests before fulfilling the original one which could not be fulfilled.
 For drivers that implement the WaitQueue via a fair semaphore, a condition variable may also be needed to to meet this requirement.
 Waiting on the condition variable SHOULD also be limited by the WaitQueueTimeout, if the driver supports one and it was specified by the user.

 If the pool is "closed" or "paused", any attempt to check out a `Connection
 <#connection>`_ MUST throw an Error.
 The error thrown as a result of the pool